Who We Are

 Laurie Streich began her career as a reporter with the Winnipeg Free Press.
 She joined the Manitoba government in 1981 and has served as Manager and Chief Editor for the State of Environment reporting program, Director of the Pollution Prevention Branch and Chair of the grant review committee for the Sustainable Development Innovations Fund and the Canadian Council of Ministers of the Environment’s (CCME) Pollution Prevention Awards Program.
 She was a member of the City of Winnipeg’s advisory group to improve waste management and recycling services.
 Laurie retired from the government in 2015.

-Peter Crocker - Secretary
+Peter Crocker - Commission Secretary / Executive Director

 Courtney Harmer - Administrative Assistant